Kamari Cotton-Moya

-Kamari Cotton-Moya (born December 11, 1994) is a former American football defensive back.
+Kamari Cotton-Moya (born December 11, 1994) is an American former football defensive back.
 His accolades during his college career include 2017 First-team All-Big 12, 2016 Second-team All-Big 12, and Big 12 Defensive Freshman of the Year in 2014.

 High school career

 At Ridgeview High School Cotton-Moya was a two-way star on the football field, he started both as quarterback and defensive back for the Wolfpack.
 His junior season Cotton-Moya rushed for 1,580 yards and 13 touchdowns as well as throwing for 464 yards and six touchdowns.
 The following year en route to a Central Section Division III Championship he rushed for 2,258 yards and 27 touchdowns in addition to passing for 1,580 yards and 13 touchdowns.

 Recruiting

 Despite excelling at multiple positions, Cotton-Moya was only lightly recruited as an athlete out of high school.
 He ultimately committed to Iowa State over Fresno State, Nevada, and Utah State.